 called when you import the

 MPI module from the

-from Python is expected to generate an MPI error, and in turn an
+expected to generate an MPI error, and in turn an exception will be

-actually initialized Therefore, there is no need to call
+initialized MPI.
+Therefore, there is no need to call

 - The MPI version number can be retrieved from module function